For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Be realistic about the kind of saver you are.
 Do you struggle to stick within budgets and often need to dip into emergency funds?
 Or can you afford to stash some cash away and not touch it for a few years?

 Some accounts come with an early withdrawal penalty.
-If you're too ambitious when choosing your account, you could end up losing all the money you've gained in interest if you have to take money out early.
+If you're too ambitious when choosing your account, you could end up losing the money you've gained in interest if you have to take money out early.

 With that in mind, be honest with yourself before choosing which account to go for.